Finding ‘Structure’

 Kalmite, L. (2015).
 The Art of Influence: Breaking Criminal Traditions.
 Bridgeport Art Centre.
 Available at:

-The Art of Influence: Breaking Criminal Traditions
+The Art Of Influence: Breaking Criminal Traditions

 [Accessed 28 Nov.
 2019].